A great year for racing

 Dead or Alive 6: Fighting games would quite comfortably be the genre I’m the least skilled at, alongside MOBAs and puzzle games, but there’s something about Dead or Alive’s combat system that just clicks with my play style, so it’s one game I’m definitely looking to get my hands on.
 The action looks very crisp and I’m keen to return to the series and familiarise myself with its wonderful cast of characters.
 In particular, I’d like to play Mila, Eliot and Christie, but there are so many great characters that I’m going to have to try them all.

-The Outer Worlds: I’m approaching Obsidian’s new IP with cautious optimism more so than outright anticipation, but all signs of the game look promising from what I saw in its world premiere trailer screening at the Game Awards last month.
+The Outer Worlds: I’m approaching Obsidian’s new IP with cautious optimism more so than outright anticipation, but the Game Awards last month.
 It has been called a Fallout-in-space, as well as being compared to Mass Effect, but I’ve always felt that Fallout games are just bland and desolate to the point that I feel lonely and depressed playing them.
 I hope that the setting of outer space, as opposed to a post-apocalyptic nuclear wasteland, will have some more life in it.